eduardoamendola/gitlab-cicd-k8s/README.md

-# Python Flask - Demo Web Application
+# Kubernetes deployment with Gitlab CI/CD

-This is a simple Python Flask web application.
+This is a simple Python Flask web application that is used to demonstrate the GitLab CI/CD to deploy into a Kubernetes cluster.
 The app provides system information and a realtime monitoring screen with dials showing CPU, memory, IO and process information.

 The app has been designed with cloud native demos & containers in mind, in order to provide a real working application for deployment, something more than "hello-world" but with the minimum of pre-reqs.
 It is not intended as a complete example of a fully functioning architecture or complex software design.

-Typical uses would be deployment to Kubernetes, demos of Docker, CI/CD (build pipelines are provided), deployment to cloud (Azure) monitoring, auto-scaling
+Typical uses would be deployment to a Kubernetes cluster with Gitlab CI/CD (build pipelines are provided).

 ## Screenshot